SatSale/SatSale/README.md

 ```
 Gunicorn is a lightweight python HTTP server, alternatively you can run with just `python server.py` though this is not recommended for production.

 That's it!
 You should now be able to view your BTCPyment server at `http://YOUR_SERVER_IP:8000/`.
 If running locally, this will be `127.0.0.1:8000`.
+If running on a Raspberry Pi, you will want to [forward port 8000 in your router settings](https://user-images.githubusercontent.com/24557779/105681219-f0f5fd80-5f44-11eb-942d-b574367a161f.png) so that BTCPYment is also visible at your external IP address.
 You might have to allow gunicorn through your firewall with `sudo ufw allow 8000`.

 You will want to run with nohup so it continues serving in the background:
 ```
 nohup gunicorn --worker-class eventlet -w 1 -b 0.0.0.0:8000 server:app > log.txt 2>&1 &
 tail -f log.txt